Introduction

 The first '#' character must be present in the file as it is, it

-tells the **cloud-init** software the format of the contents of the
+tells the **cloud-init** software the ``cloud_init_cfg.txt`` file's

 .. code-block:: console